Resources

 Understanding and Managing Shame for Personal Growth

-Recognising the distinction between guilt and shame is essential for effectively handling emotional responses:
+Recognising the distinction between guilt and shame is crucial for managing emotional responses effectively:

-• Shame: Focuses on the self, leading to a negative self-perception and low self-esteem.
-It involves the belief that “I am bad.”
+• Feelings of shame focus on the self, often leading to low self-esteem and negative thoughts.
+It’s the belief that “I am bad.”

-• Guilt: Centres on specific behaviours, leading to the belief that “I did something bad.”
+• Feelings of guilt, however, focus on actions, leading to the thought, “I did something bad.”

 The Evolutionary Roots of Shame

-Research by Sznycer et al. (2016) suggests that shame evolved as a defence mechanism against devaluation by others.
+According to research by Sznycer et al. (2016), shame evolved as a defence mechanism to protect individuals from social rejection.
 In ancient times, being valued by the community was crucial for survival.
-Devalued people faced less support and protection, making shame a powerful motivator for conforming to social norms.
+As a powerful emotion, shame encourages individuals to conform to social norms and maintain positive relationships.

 When Is Shame Not Helpful?